Carlos Condit: World Extreme Cagefighting (2007–2008)

-Ultimate Fighting Championship (2009–present)
+Ultimate Fighting Championship (2009–2021)

 Condit would make the move to UFC after the WEC buyout and he made his debut in the Ultimate Fighting Championship (UFC) organization.
 He made his promotional debut on April 1, 2009, at UFC Fight Night 18 facing Martin Kampmann.
 Condit lost the back and forth fight via split decision.
 The fight was close enough that FightMetric ruled the bout a draw.

 He was then scheduled to fight Chris Lytle on September 16, 2009, at UFC Fight Night 19, but Lytle had to drop out due to a knee injury.
 UFC newcomer Jake Ellenberger would step up to replace Lytle.
 Condit then defeated Ellenberger via split decision to get his first win in the UFC.

 Condit later had to drop out of a scheduled fight at UFC 108 against Paul Daley due to a hand injury.

 Condit defeated Rory MacDonald via third-round TKO at UFC 115 in a bout that earned the Fight of the Night award.
 Although MacDonald seemed to get the better of the first two rounds with effective striking and takedowns, Condit came back with a more aggressive attitude in the final round, finishing MacDonald with a combination of elbows and short punches.

 Condit faced Dan Hardy on October 16, 2010, at UFC 120.
 In the first round, Condit connected with a powerful left hook during an exchange, which dropped Hardy.
 Condit then landed two punches to Hardy on the ground before the referee stopped the fight at 4:27 of the first round.
 This victory made Condit the first and to date only man to defeat Hardy by way of KO and also earned him Knockout of the Night honours.

 Condit was expected to face Chris Lytle on February 27, 2011, at UFC 127.
 However, Condit was forced from the bout after suffering a knee injury while training and he was replaced by promotional newcomer Brian Ebersole.

 Condit faced Dong Hyun Kim on July 2, 2011, at UFC 132.
 Condit won the fight via first round knockout (flying knee and punches) earning Knockout of the Night honors.
 This fight gave Kim his first professional MMA loss.

 Condit was expected to face B.J.
 Penn on October 29, 2011, at UFC 137.
 However, UFC president Dana White announced at the UFC 137 press conference that Condit would no longer face Penn and instead replace Nick Diaz, who had failed to show up for any event related press appearances, and face Georges St-Pierre for the UFC Welterweight Championship at UFC 137.
 On October 18, 2011, it was announced that St. Pierre had pulled out of the fight due to a knee injury.
 After conferring with his management and UFC officials, Condit elected not to compete against a replacement fighter at UFC 137, but face St. Pierre in early 2012.
 However, after Diaz defeated Penn at UFC 137, officials decided to have St. Pierre fight Diaz at UFC 143.